-Managing Traveling Employees and International Workforces During COVID-19
+Managing Traveling Employees and International Workforces & Legal Concerns During COVID-19

 The COVID-19 pandemic has swept across the world, causing the U.S. to impose restrictions on travel.
 These include a travel ban that affects foreign nationals from many European countries and certain other regions in which the virus is widespread.
 However, the ban does not apply to U.S. citizens, green card holders, and certain immediate family members of citizens and green card holders, among other groups.
 These people may reenter the U.S., although they must arrive at an airport on a designated list and submit to a medical evaluation when they arrive.
 Even if they do not have symptoms, they must stay at home for 14 days after their arrival.